 You are God’s Wildest dream.
-I am God’s Wildest Dream.
-Why did we not know this?
-Why were we not told?
+You probably didn’t know that.
+I know I didn’t.
+No one ever told me.
+Maybe they didn’t know either.
 I have ached most of my life with an underlying sense of my own lack.
 A self-hatred even.
 Knowing I was not good enough but fighting for a place of worth.
 Thinking if I worked hard enough I could prove the voice inside was wrong.
 I could find rest from the driving torment.
 And yet believing if I got too close to God He would surely expose and crush my being because He could see right through me to the nothing I really was.

 But when He came close He didn’t do that at all.